Aneesh495/Bevi-Analysis/README.md

 ## Main Script: `bevi_analysis.py`

 - **Data Source:**
-  - The script loads data from an Excel file (update the path in the script as needed).
+  - The script loads data from an Excel file (update the path in the script as needed)
   - It expects columns such as `FinishOnUtc`, `Age`, `TimeInAnotherCountry`, `InterestInInternationalOrInterculturalLearning`, and `Gender`.

 - **Processing:**